lotusnprod/lotus-manuscript/manuscript.md

 ![](images/tutorial/2021-02-25-14-36-33.png)

-Now, type in the first letters or word of the scientific publication documenting the natural product occurence, autocompletion happens again.
+Now, type in the first letters or word of the scientific publication documenting the natural product occurrence, autocompletion happens again.
 Note that multiple publications might have the same title, and that there could be minor differences in punctuation or special characters between the information you and Wikidata have about the same reference.
 If you are not sure whether your target reference is already in Wikidata, you can use its DOI to check, as outlined in the [Check whether your target reference is already on Wikidata](#check_ref) section.